 Some teens do not even bother to look for options; they suppose—based on what they have seen and heard—that sex is the appetizer, the main course, and the dessert in the love relationship.
 When teen relationships become physical, there is very little conversation, and the lovers miss the opportunity to evaluate character virtues or flaws in their mates.
 They also come up short on emotional fulfillment.

 The following list aims to inspire inquiring minds with creative, alternative ideas for expressing love.
-There is a total of 30 suggestions listed under 5 sub-headings, all expressing a clear message that the other person is valuable and the relationship is special.
-This is the message that makes a person feel really loved--a message that sex is not likely to deliver.
+There is a total of 30 suggestions listed under five sub-headings, all expressing a clear message that the other person is valuable and the relationship is special.
+This is the message that makes a person feel really loved—a message that sex is not likely to deliver.

 I. Celebrate the Relationship

-- Create a scrap-book of dated photographs, love notes and special events to commemorate highlights in the relationship.
+1. Create a scrapbook of dated photographs, love notes, and special events to commemorate highlights in the relationship.

 II.
 Maximize Your Time Together

-- Share a skill.
-For example, if one plays a musical instrument, teach the other to play a song which would become “our song.”
+5. Share a skill.
+For example, if one plays a musical instrument, teach the other to play a song that would become “our song.”
 If one has a favorite recipe, teach the other to prepare it and refer to it as “our special dish.”

-- Attend a financial seminar together, to help you develop a similar understanding of money principles.
+8. Attend a financial seminar together to help you develop a similar understanding of money principles.